 Some of the top benefits to using ACH are:

 A secure network online and by phone

 ACH check conversion

 Handles auto-recurring transactions from any financial institution

 Efficiently handles bill payments in a timely manner

 Increases retention by providing the web-based service to the customer

-How Does ACH Translate Into A Web-Based, Social Media, Mobile Device And Tablet Society?
+How Does ACH Translate Into An Online & Mobile Society?

 ACH is e-commerce.
 Customers can make payments 24/7 from almost any payment processing platform through their personal computer, mobile device, credit card, and tablet.
 Customers are tech savvy and want the capability to make payments easily.
 Many prefer the ‘paperless’ transaction, because it cuts down on energy usage and it is environmentally friendly.